-Epping Forest Transport Action Group (EFTAG) campaigns to protect and improve transport in Epping Forest, mostly public transport but also safer streets for cyclists and pedestrians.
+Epping Forest Transport Action Group (EFTAG) campaigns to protect and improve transport in Epping Forest, including both public transport and safer streets for cyclists and pedestrians.
 We formed after a public meeting in January 2016 called for a district-wide campaigning body to coordinate and promote local campaigns.
 You can read our constitution here, and you can join us here.

 EFTAG is not affiliated to any political party.